About the New Tax Transcript and the Customer File Number

 Because the full Social Security number no longer is visible, the IRS has created an entry for a Customer File Number.
 This is an optional 10-digit number that can be created usually by third-parties that allow them to match a transcript to a taxpayer.
 The Customer File Number field will appear on the transcript when that number is entered on Line 5 of Form 4506-T, Request for Transcript of Tax Return and Form 4506T-EZ.

 Here’s how it would work for a taxpayer seeking to verify income for a lender: The lender will assign a 10-digit number, for example, a loan number, to the Form 4506-T. The Form 4506-T may be signed and submitted by the taxpayer or signed by the taxpayer and submitted by the lender.
 The Customer File Number assigned by the requestor on the Form 4506-T will populate on the transcript.
 The requestor may assign any number except the taxpayer’s Social Security number.
 Once received by the requester, the transcript’s Customer File Number serves as the tracking number to match it to the taxpayer.

 Get Transcript (Taxpayers) and the Customer File Number

 Only individual taxpayers may use Get Transcript Online or Get Transcript by Mail.
 Many taxpayers use this service to satisfy requests for income verification.
-The Customer File Number will be available for Get Transcript users starting January 14, 2019.
+The Customer File Number is available for Get Transcript users.
 Taxpayers can manually enter a Customer File Number assigned to them, for example, by a lender or college financial office.
 That Customer File Number will display on the transcript either when it is downloaded or when it is mailed to the taxpayer.

 Transcript Delivery System (Tax Professionals) and the Customer File Number